This page reviews mostly free yet quality software and other resources mainly for music students.

 There are many variants (called distributions) of GNU/Linux, so choosing among the options can be confusing.
 There are specific systems designed for multimedia, for business, for science, or for younger children… Because GNU/Linux software is mostly interchangeable, advanced users can mix and match different system elements in any way they like, and they can offer their variations to others, which is why there are so many options.
 Because it is all free, you can try different systems and change your mind later.
 Or just go with whatever variant seems appealing, or ask for advice from someone knowledgeable.
 For the most part, all the same programs work on any version of GNU/Linux, only the default setup and window-dressing varies.

 You can try GNU/Linux on your Mac or Windows machine without affecting your current system.
 On Windows, the easiest way to set up GNU/Linux for either testing or installation is the user-friendly program Linux Live USB Creator.
 That handles everything from downloading the GNU/Linux system to making a USB flash driver ready for install.
-It even can automatically set up the free Virtual Box software for testing without installing.
+It even can automatically set up the free-of-charge Virtual Box software for testing without installing.
 Mac users might try Linux USB Creator for Mac, although I have not tested it to see how reliable it is.

 When ready to make a full install, you can still dual-boot and keep your existing Mac or Windows OS on the same machine.
 Each time you start your computer, it will give you the option to choose between the systems.
 There is also a free program called WINE that can run the majority of Windows-based applications within GNU/Linux!